 - 1 For a deferral from the content of the minor as indicated in Education and Examination Regulations Article 3.6, a permission of the Board of Examiners is needed.
 The Board of Examiners may withhold the approval if, in its opinion, the proposed elective is in terms of content too similar to components taken previously or to be taken by the student and would result in duplication.
-The rules and requirements for minors are listed in a document 'Rules and requirements Minors Year 3' that is uploaded in the student portal. - 2 Students, who need to repeat a course exam in the third or fourth semester are advised to follow a minor within UM programmes.
+The rules and requirements for minors are listed on the student intranet in the student portal. - 2 Students, who need to repeat a course exam in the third or fourth semester are advised to follow a minor within UM programmes.
 When choosing a minor outside UM/abroad it is student's own responsibility to participate in the regular resit opportunities for the failed course.
 No alternative date for the resit will be offered. - 3.
 Students, who miss credits of the longitudinal lines can follow a minor outside FHML.
 It is student's own responsibility to remediate failed exam component(s) in the designated form and time as stated in the assessment plans.